Real Madrid Roster Promising Copa Win Against Celta Vigo FC

 If the Real Madrid roster does face a threat of another loss, or an elimination as noted earlier, then the risk that Aspas wipes out Ronaldo’s name rep and put his in its place, could pose as a greater threat for Los Blancos.

-[Featured image by Paul White/AP Images]
+[Featured Image by Paul White/AP Images]